 - My tattoo is on a difficult to reach area (ex. ribs), what should I wear?

-I do not have a need to make myself, or my clients, uncomfortable in my studio.
-In fact, I have worked hard to keep a comfortable, high end studio allowing for a very easy going experience.
-There are times with difficult to reach tattoos were some clothing, rarely all, will need to be removed.
-I will do my best to ensure you are comfortable, covered and not overly exposed.
-Please be sure to wear clothing appropriate for the tattoo or understand that, torso or sternum tattoos for example (on men and women), may require the removal of a shirt, ect.
+I have no desire to make myself or my clients uncomfortable in my studio.
+In fact, I have worked hard to keep a comfortable, high end studio allowing for a very easy-going experience.
+There are times with difficult to reach tattoos where some clothing, rarely all, will need to be removed.
+I will do my best to ensure you are comfortable, covered, and not overly exposed.
+Please be sure to wear clothing appropriate for the tattoo or understand that torso or sternum tattoos, for example, (on men and women) may require the removal of a shirt, etc.

 Discuss this with me prior to the appointment for questions or concerns.